arreaayush/sql-practice-queries-1/README.md

-# sql-practice-queries-1
-A collection of 10 beginner-friendly SQL queries with sample tables for practicing SELECT, WHERE, ORDER BY, DISTINCT, LIMIT, GROUP BY, HAVING, and JOIN operations in MySQL Workbench.
+This repository contains 10 basic SQL queries for practicing core SQL concepts such as:
+- SELECT statements
+- Filtering with WHERE
+- Sorting (ORDER BY)
+- DISTINCT values
+- LIMIT
+- Aggregate functions (COUNT, GROUP BY, HAVING)
+- JOIN operations

+## 📋 Sample Tables
+The following tables are included:
+- `customers`
+- `employees`
+- `products`
+- `orders`